kehantan/labbook/docs/assays/mtt.rst

 **Procedure**

 #.
 Mix the cell suspension with either repeat pipetting or vortex.
 #.
-Dispense appropriate amount of complete DMEM into the cell reservoir.
+Add appropriate amount of complete DMEM into the cell reservoir.

     In this example, we should dispense 5,000 uL (5 mL) of complete DMEM into the cell resesrvoir.

 #.
-Aspirate required volume of cell suspension and mix with complete DMEM in the cell reservoir.
+Take required volume of cell suspension and mix with complete DMEM in the cell reservoir.

     In this example, add 167 uL of cell suspension into the cell reservoir.

 #.
 Mix the cells and media evenly by repeat pipetting using multichannel micropiptte.
 #.
-Aspirate 100 uL of cells and complete DMEM mixture from the cell reservoir with multichannel micropipette and add into 96 well plate.
+Take 100 uL of cells and complete DMEM mixture from the cell reservoir with multichannel micropipette and add into 96 well plate.
 #.
 Incubate the seeded 96 well plate for 24 hrs.

 *Note:* Technically, 167 uL of cell suspension + 5,000 uL of complete DMEM = 5,167 uL.
 If we want to be absolute accurate we should be doing 167 uL cell suspension + 4,833 uL complete DMEM = 5,000 uL.
 But for convenience's sake, we would assume the small difference is negligible.